Home Page

 Simmons turned professional and made her debut on May 19, 2000 at the Blue Horizon in Philadelphia, Pennsylvania.
 She won this bout in the same style as most of her amateur bouts ... by a quick KO.
 This time her victim was Evelyn Holley of Pennsauken, New Jersey, who succumbed at 0:48 of the first round.

-Veronica's major problem as a pro boxer has been that nobody wanted to fight her because of her reputation in the amateurs.
+Veronica's major problem as a pro boxer was that nobody wanted to fight her because of her reputation in the amateurs.
 Unlike in amateur boxing, where a round of open tournaments guaranteed her some opponents on a regular basis, pro boxers who feel they have too much to lose by taking her on could simply avoid her.
 Without a promoter who's willing to pay opponents big money to risk a loss at her hands, Veronica found it tough to get contracts, and it was almost a year before she fought professionally again.

 On April 13, 2001 at Cobo Hall in Detroit, Michigan, Veronica weighed in at 165 lbs and won by TKO at 1:15 in the first round over previously unbeaten Kronk gym product Kathleen Brauer (5'8", 164 lbs) of Sterling Heights, Michigan.
 The super middleweight bout had been scheduled for four rounds. but referee Ron Cunningham ended it after Simmons knocked Brauer down twice and forced a mandatory eight-count.
 As described by Inside Women's Boxing's Andre Courtemanche, Simmons "smashed Kat Brauer with a series of merciless right hands that dropped her three times and spoiled her unbeaten record in two minutes time.
 Simmons ... seemed strong enough to beat a lot of men her weight.
 She simply overpowered a very strong opponent and made it look easy."
 Brauer, who also had national-level amateur experience, taking the 156-lb silver medal at the 1999 US National Golden Gloves, fell to 3-1 as a pro.